covanalytics/crimes_hotspots/readme.md

 ![](images/crime_snapshot_2023-08-08.png)

-### Optimal and Emerging Hotspots
+### Optimized and Emerging Hotspots

-In addition to the weekly data snapshot, the Police Departtment receives map PDF files containing the results of the optimal and emerging hot spot analyses.
+In addition to the weekly data snapshot, the Police Department receives map PDF files containing the results of the optimal and emerging hot spot analyses.
 These files are generated within the internal web map that is distributed on the City of Covington’s ArcGIS online platform.